 Your unwillingness to leave a home can lead to trouble, especially after your home has been sold.
 That is why you should speak to a foreclosure attorney.
 Not only does it upset the equilibrium in the neighborhood, it is disrespectful.
 A foreclosure attorney knows all the timelines, processes, and eviction guidelines.
 Attaining legal assistance can help you stay on track on how you should proceed – whether you choose to stay or leave.

-Also, people who vacate their home during the process can drag down the value of the other homes in the neighborhood.
+Also, people who vacate their homes during the process can drag down the value of the other homes in the neighborhood.
 That is why it pays—literally—to use the services of a foreclosure attorney.
 Abandoned homes hurt both neighborhoods and banks.

 Some homeowners panic when they have missed a couple of house payments and believe they need to move out.
 However, an attorney will tell you that you have a right, legally, to stay in your house until the foreclosure is completed.